AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 ```
 jruby -J-XstartOnFirstThread -r glimmer-dsl-swt -S application.rb
 ```

+Unless you ran `glimmer-setup`, which adds `JRUBY_OPTS` environment variable that includes the `-J-XstartOnFirstThread` option automatically so you would not have to specify manually.

 If you want to use a specific custom version of SWT, run the following on Windows/Linux: